A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: The Etale Homotopy Type as a Derived Functor

-In order to get Artin and Mazur's construction, we should restrict this pro object only to hypercoverings, i.e. to those locally fibrant locally contractible simplicial sheaves, which are levelwise a coproduct of representables in the \'etale site of $X$.
-However, since the hypercoverings are cofinal among all the locally fibrant locally contractible simplicial sheaves (Lemma 2.2 in ~\cite{Jar3}), The resulting object in $\Pro(\Ho(\cS))$ is isomorphic. \end{proof}
+In order to get Artin and Mazur's construction, we should restrict this pro-object only to hypercoverings, i.e. to those locally fibrant locally contractible simplicial sheaves, which are levelwise a coproduct of representables in the \'etale site of $X$.
+However, since the hypercoverings are cofinal among all the locally fibrant locally contractible simplicial sheaves (\cite[Lemma 2.2]{Jar3}), the resulting object in $\Pro(\Ho(\cS))$ is isomorphic. \end{proof}

-\begin{rem} As we have mentioned, Artin and Mazur's construction can be generalized to any locally connected topos $T$.
-Lemma ~\ref{l:AM} remains valid also in this more general situation, and the proof is exactly the same. \end{rem}
+\begin{rem}\ \begin{enumerate} \item Artin and Mazur ignore set theoretical issues, so they do not need to restrict to the small dense subcategory $\cT^{\Del^{\op}}_\lambda$ instead of $\cT^{\Del^{\op}}$. \item As we have mentioned, Artin and Mazur's construction can be generalized to any locally connected topos $\cT$.
+Proposition \ref{p:AM} remains valid also in this more general situation, and the proof is exactly the same. \item Note that in \cite{AM}, Artin and Mazur work in some localization of $\Pro(\Ho(\cS))$ (namely, the $\natural$-localization).
+This localization also has a model theoretic counterpart, as a localization of our model structure on pro-simplicial sheaves.
+This will be described in detail in a future paper. \end{enumerate} \end{rem}